 While chatbot security is important to every company, it is particularly important to the healthcare, financial and government sectors.
 If we consider the security issues that are important to these sectors, we will at least be able to cover the issues that are relevant for all companies.

-There are a number of points to consider when it comes to bot security.
+There are a number of points to consider when it comes to chatbot security.
 These can be broadly addressed through the following questions:

 It is important to understand that hosting is not just about hosting the bot itself.
-If the bot uses third-party services such as an NLP engine, then similar hosting and information security issues associated with these services need to be taken into account.
+If the chatbot uses third-party services such as an NLP engine, then similar hosting and information chatbot security risks associated with these services need to be taken into account.
 Are these services SAAS or available on-prem for example?
 Do they isolate client data, or is all data pooled in some form?

-The front end of the bot is another consideration of course.
+The front end of the chatbot is another consideration of course.
 If the bot is used over a chat platform such as Facebook Messenger the client’s information will be exposed to and recorded by this platform.
-This may or may not be an issue, but clearly it needs consideration.
+This may or may not be an chatbot security concern, but clearly it needs consideration.

 Enterprises concerned about transmitting their conversation data over chat platforms such as Facebook Messenger and Slack, can use alternative means to communicate with their customers via on-prem or private cloud solutions such as Mattermost or Web Chat.